aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/_index.md

 </details>

 ### **Structure**
 The layout of PDF417 barcodes includes rows and columns.
 PDF417 encodes input information in codewords that get stacked in columns to constitute machine-readable patterns.
 A PDF417 label is composed of several linear rows of stacked codewords.
 Such barcodes may contain from 3 to 90 rows so that each of them can be viewed as a linear barcode.
 All rows must have the same width; each row has to store the same number of codewords.
 Codewords are represented as patterns of black and white vertical lines.
 Each of these patterns includes four bars and four spaces.
-The total width is 17 times greater than the width of the narrowest vertical bar (the X-dimension).
+The total width is 17 times greater than the [X-dimension](/barcode/info-cards/x-dimension/).
 Each pattern is started with a bar and is finished with a space.
 The row height must be at least three times greater than the minimum width.

 <p align="center"><img src="pdf417structureorig.png"></p>